Gomolemo-k/email-previewer-application/docs/README.md

 ## Purpose

 These documents serve to:
-1. Define the technical approach and structure of the MkSaaS template
+1. Define the technical approach and structure of the application
 2. Establish the system's components, interactions, and data flows
 3. Document design decisions and architectural patterns
-4. Provide guidance for developers extending or customizing the template
+4. Provide guidance for developers extending or customizing the system
 5. Ensure alignment with modern full-stack development best practices

 ## Maintenance

-These documents should be updated whenever significant architectural changes are made to the MkSaaS template to ensure they remain accurate and useful for developers.
+These documents should be updated whenever significant architectural changes are made to the application to ensure they remain accurate and useful for developers.